 Next, enter the amount of ETH you would like to withdraw from Arbitrum back to Layer 1.
 If you wish to withdraw an ERC-20 token instead, click the ERC-20 tab and then enter the L2 token contract address and amount to withdraw.
 You can find L2 token addresses on Arbiscan or the Arbitrum token list.
 When you’re ready, click the

-After 7 days have passed, return to the Arbitrum Bridge.
-The status of your pending withdrawal should now be
+After 7 days have passed, return to this page and click the

-claimbutton to transfer the assets back to your wallet on Layer 1.
+Claimbutton to receive your funds on Layer 1.
 This is an L1 transaction and will cost the usual gas fees.

 That's it!
 Within a few minutes your transaction should be confirmed and the funds returned to your wallet on Layer 1.